 Future of AR/VR gaming

-AI in gaming
+2. AI in gaming

-Artificial Intelligence (AI) is deployed in gaming to enhance the player’s experience.
 AI has a significant role in enabling developers to deliver console-like gaming experiences across multiple devices such as smartphones, tablets, and smart TVs.
 Whether it’s racing, strategy, or shooting, any game can have features enabled by AI.

-What is AI in gaming?
+What is AI gaming?

-AI in gaming refers to generating responsive, adaptive, and intelligent behaviors, particularly from the Non-Player Characters (NPCs).
+AI in gaming refers to generating responsive, adaptive, and intelligent behaviors, particularly from the non-player characters (NPCs).
 AI adds a unique feature to these NPCs — the ability to learn.
 This helps to make them act intelligently and creatively as if controlled by another human player.
 AI constantly records and tracks the behavior of the players and uses it to predict their future actions.

 The use of AI in video games dates back to the 1950s.
 Most NPCs back then lacked the learning ability.
 Video game developers programmed the NPC’s behaviors but now, thanks to the evolution of AI and machine learning, developers can train games to study their patterns and processes for themselves.
 It means that AI games now shift control of the game experience to the player, by allowing the gamers’ behavior to help produce the game experience.
 This function is known as AI procedural generation: the game data is generated algorithmically instead of the developer specifically coding individual elements.

-Predictions for the future of AI gaming
+Future of AI gaming

 Want to create your own AI-driven app?
 Our machine learning engineers can help you out!

-Blockchain gaming
+3. Blockchain gaming

-Blockchain technology has the potential to revolutionize the experience of developing, managing, and playing games.
 The idea of using blockchain and NFTs in gaming has not taken off yet, but it is reckoned to be a perfect combination because it promises to monetize the concept of gaming for players.

 What is blockchain gaming?